United States Anti-Caking Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 United States Anti-Caking Market Analysis by Mordor Intelligence

-The United States anti-caking agents market size is valued at USD 311.62 million in 2025 and is forecast to reach USD 405.73 million by 2030, expanding at a 5.42% CAGR over the period.
+The United States anti-caking agents market size in 2026 is estimated at USD 327.77 million, growing from 2025 value of USD 311.62 million with 2031 projections showing USD 421.94 million, growing at 5.18% CAGR over 2026-2031.
 The current trajectory reflects a balanced mix of regulatory certainty, widespread processed-food demand, and a steady shift toward clean-label solutions.
 Silicon dioxide, calcium silicate, and magnesium silicate remain the foundation of most formulations because the Food and Drug Administration continues to affirm their GRAS status, giving manufacturers confidence to invest in higher-speed packaging and direct-compression equipment.
 At the same time, retailer ingredient lists and consumer perception have nudged premium brands to experiment with rice hull, bamboo fiber, and organic starch alternatives, creating dual-track procurement strategies for multinationals.
 Competitive dynamics favor global silica leaders that can supply ultra-pure grades for pharmaceutical and semiconductor uses, yet smaller regional suppliers still wield pricing leverage in food-grade calcium carbonate because proximity lowers freight costs and shortens lead times.

 Key Report Takeaways